Aerial view of iReach building beside the City Hospital in Belfast

 Female doctor measures blood pressure of elderly man

-Through education, outreach, and community partnerships, our goal is to increase public understanding of clinical research, dispel misconceptions, and enhance trial recruitment, ensuring equitable access and better health outcomes.
+Through education, outreach, and community partnerships, we want to increase public understanding of clinical research, dispel misconceptions, and enhance trial recruitment, ensuring equitable access and better health outcomes.

 "I had never considered participating in a trial, but I was eager to contribute to the search for treatments that could benefit people with Idiopathic pulmonary fibrosis, and any potential personal benefits would be a welcome bonus.
 The clinicians discussed the trial with me, which motivated my decision to take part.
 I'm grateful for the opportunity to be involved in the trial, and my experience has been great, with the research team always making me feel comfortable and at ease"